bpda-research-division/neighborhood-change/ABOUT.md

 | `server.R` | defines how the map & charts are rendered + how the various controls interact with the visualizations & with each other |
 | `global.R` | defines how the data are loaded into the app + some app-wide formatting parameters (e.g. colors and fonts) and miscellaneous functions |

-The actual data are loaded in from files in the `data/` folder, and the contents of the welcome page and the about page are rendered from markdown files stored in the `dialog/` folder.
+The actual data are loaded in from RDS files in the `data/` folder, and the contents of the welcome page and the about page are rendered from markdown files stored in the `dialog/` folder.

 When the app runs, every R object defined in `global.R` is made available to both the UI and the server, without the need for import statements.
 See the R Shiny documentation on [two-file Shiny apps](https://shiny.posit.co/r/articles/build/two-file/) and [scoping](https://shiny.posit.co/r/articles/improve/scoping/) to learn more about this architecture.

-## Configuring instances of the Neighborhood Change Explorer
+## Basic configuration of the Neighborhood Change Explorer

-The data preprocessing folder of this repository includes a script called `pull_data.R` which does not run as part of the app itself, but rather is meant to be modified and run by app maintainers in order to set up the data files that are used by a particular instance of the Neighborhood Change Explorer.
+The `data_preprocessing/` folder of this repository includes a script called `pull_data.R` which does not run as part of the app itself, but rather is meant to be modified and run by app maintainers in order to set up the data files that are used by a given instance of the Neighborhood Change Explorer.

 Specifically, the names, data sources, and configuration parameters for all of the topics displayed by a Neighborhood Change Explorer instance are defined within the `APP_CONFIG` object in `pull_data.R`. `APP_CONFIG` is set up as a nested list of _**geographic units**_, which contain or more _**topics**_, which in turn contain one or more _**indicators**_.